cdktf/cdktf-provider-consul/docs/aclRole.csharp.md

 The list of policies that should be applied to the role.

+Both the policy ID or its name can be used.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/acl_role#policies AclRole#policies}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.19.0/docs/resources/acl_role#policies AclRole#policies}

 ---